JXG052/Password-Generator/Pseudo.md

         password[i] = getRandom();
         }

-    double check that all criteria is met before returning. if not, call function again.
+// double check that all criteria is met before returning. if not, call function again.
+    How?